lake-wg/authz/draft-selander-ace-ake-authz.md

 * G_X is encoded as in EDHOC message_1, see Section 3.7 of {{I-D.ietf-lake-edhoc}}
 * ID_U is defined in {{U-W}}

-Editor's note: With the current definition of EAD as (ead_label, ead_value), do we need to redefine the voucher to be a CBOR map?
-Do we even need the V_TYPE?
+Editor's note: Do we need the V_TYPE?

 ## Device <-> Authenticator {#U-V}